Alan Turing

 Machine Intelligence

 In 1950, Turing published Computing Machinery and Intelligence in Mind.
-Rather than trying to define thinking directly, he proposed an imitation game in which a machine's written answers are compared with human answers.
+Rather than trying to define thinking directly, he proposed replacing the question "Can machines think?" with the imitation game, in which a machine's written answers are compared with human answers.
 The later phrase "Turing test" condensed this into a public symbol for machine intelligence.

 The paper's importance is not that it solved intelligence.
 Its importance is that it changed the argument.
 Turing moved the question from metaphysical essence toward observable performance, conversation, learning, error, deception, and social judgment.
 He treated objections seriously but kept asking what machines could in principle do if given memory, programs, training, and time.